Back to Blog

 The amount of mis-information about your heart is astounding.
 Cholesterol is just one of those.

-In TCM, the Heart is the "King of the organs."
-In some fields of acupuncture, the Heart meridian is only needled in certain situations, and not until all the other necessary needles are in place.
-The thought is that the Heart will get what it needs to heal from the rest of the body.
+The Heart gets what it needs to heal from the rest of the body.
 It doesn't need to be directed and can't be controlled.

-I'd like to argue that most non-congenital heart problems are treatable with proper nutrition.
+I'd like to argue that most non-congenital heart problems are treatable with solid nutrition.

 Our ancestors ate a variety of animals, with the organs ("offal") being the most revered.
 Heart, brain, liver, and other organs have certain trace minerals and B-vitamins that are hard to find in such a high quantity in other foods.

 Most crops are planted in soil depleted of nitrogen, phosphorus, and potassium.
 This is due to current farming practices and lack of crop rotation.
 (Q: Why?
 A: usually $$$ and time) Ideally, say if a field of corn is planted one season, which depletes the soil of nitrogen, you'd plant beans the next to return nitrogen to the soil.
-And so on.
+Most modern farmers are NOT doing this type of crop rotation.

-If we're deficient in the nutritients our muscles need to grow, pump, and relax, it's easy to develop problems.
-Like tension or cramping in the muscles.
+When we're deficient in nutritients that our muscles need to grow, move, and relax, problems can develop.
+For example, tension or cramping in the muscles.
 Or weak muscles.

 Your heart is a muscle!